Skip to main content

 • Objects not locked: confirm the bucket was created with Object Lock and versioning is On.

-• Slow transfers: lower --s3-upload-concurrency or use bandwidth limits when peering is weak.
+• Slow transfers: lower transfer counts or use bandwidth limits when peering is weak.

 • Restore deletes live data: use Copy instead of Sync when pulling from the locked bucket.